uab-cgds-worthey/quac/docs/reqts_configs.md

 ## Create singularity+conda environments for tools used in QuaC pipeline

-All the jobs initiated by QuaC's snakemake workflow would be run in Singularity or Singularity+Conda environment.
+All the jobs initiated by QuaC's snakemake workflow would be run in Singularity or Singularity+Conda environment as needed.
 It may be a good idea to create these environments before they are run with actual samples.
 While this step is optional, this will ensure that there will not be any conflicts when running multiple instances of the pipeline.

-Running the commands below will submit a slurm job to just create these Singularity/Singularity+conda environments.
-Note that this slurm job will exit right after creating the environments, and it will not run any QC analyses on the input samples provided.
+Running the commands below will create the Singularity/Singularity+conda environments.
+Note that it will exit right after creating the environments, and it will not run any QC analyses on the input samples provided.

 ```sh
 # For Cheaha users only.
 Set up environment.